 The second constitutes hotel projects, where the developer has appointed a company to manage the common areas.

 The third includes projects other than master developments and hotel projects, where a specialised facility management company manages the common areas.

 The owners' committees for the first and third categories should not include more than nine members selected by Rera, and should be established when 10 per cent of the joint real estate units are registered.

 The developer cannot be part of an owners' committee unless there are unsold units.

 The law also covers maintenance and repairs responsibilities.

 The developer is responsible for any damage to the structure of the jointly owned real estate property occurring within a period of 10 years, starting from the date of issuance of the completion certificate.

 The developer is liable for replacing and repairing any faulty items in the individual units within a period of one year from the date of delivering the unit to an owner.

 The new regulation follows Sheikh Mohammed’s recently announced plans for a higher committee of real estate planning in Dubai.

-The new law is effective within 60 days of its publication in the official gazette.For all the latest real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The new law is effective within 60 days of its publication in the official gazette.real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.